guessty/next-spa/README.md

 `next-spa` comes with a default PageLoader that is displayed on dynamic routes while the client is loading.

-You can override the default PageLoader in `_app.j`:
+You can override the default PageLoader in `_app.js`:

 ```javascript
 import App, { Container } from 'next/app'